Visa/MC Interchange Fee Settlement

 If you did not process with your current credit card processor all the way back to 2004, you can help MCAG in supplementing your history for the entire claim period.
 This information can be provided when you submit your Enrollment Form.

-This is a fixed-fund settlement, and since we expect that the Settlement will be oversubscribed, all submissions will be pro rata reduced.
+This is a fixed-fund settlement, and since we expect that the Settlement will be oversubscribed (meaning the dollar value of the claims submitted will exceed the total of the settlement fund), all submissions will be pro rata reduced (meaning that claimants will receive a portion of the total of their estimated interchange fee volume during the settlement period).
 At this time, there is no way to accurately estimate your return.

 For example, if the total Settlement Fund = $5 billion and the total amount of valid claims submitted = $125 billion, then the payout from the Settlement will be a pro rata portion of each $1.00 submitted as claim.
 In this example, where $125 billion in claims is submitted to a $5 billion fund, each claimant would receive a gross payout of $0.04 for every $1.00 of valid claims submitted.